-Utilizing case studies of traitors ranging from ideological moles Kim Philby and Oleg Gordievsky; to mass leakers, Snowden and Manning; Canada’s Jeffery Delisle (DND), Gilles Brunet (RCMP) and James Morrison (RCMP), this workshop examines the psycho-social drivers of betrayal, as well as its external triggers.
-Using a cross-section of betrayers, this course will examine the meaning of loyalty and reliability in an age of entitlement and increasing narcissism.
+Utilizing case studies of traitors ranging from Benedict Arnold and Kim Philby to mass leakers Snowden and Manning; Canada's Morrison, Brunet, Delisle, and a very recent Canadian case, this workshop examines the psycho-social drivers of betrayal, as well as its external triggers.
+Using a cross-section of traitors, participants will examine the critical pathways to betrayal, discovering the intervention points for prevention and mitigation.

-The workshop will also highlight the damage insider threats pose to public and private sector organizations, as well as preventive and mitigative measures used to safeguard one's assets and brand.
+The course will highlight the organizational predispositions and behaviours that can exacerbate low-risk insider threats.
+Organizational culture and shortcomings share responsibility with insider threats and their receptive external platforms.
 Instruction will consist of short lectures designed to promote discussion, encouraging participants to offer their views.

 Email Reminder Date:

 Daniel M. Stanton served for thirty-two years with the Canadian Security Intelligence Service, including twelve years as an Executive Manager in operations.
 Mr. Stanton had a lengthy career in counterintelligence, counter-proliferation, and counterterrorism, with recognized expertise in human source recruitment, handling, validation, and training.